 Remember that some kayaks don’t come with a seat or have seats that can be replaced.
 So you do have the option to buy a kayak from a large selection pool (no pun intended!) and then fit a seat of your liking.

-If you like standing up when you fish, a lot of fishing kayaks have a standing platform - this is a weird one!
+If you like standing up when you fish, a lot of fishing kayaks have a standing platform.
 Some even come with casting bars, which can be used for leaning against, or keeping steady should the wind or waves pick up when you’re standing.
 You’ll most often need to attach a bar.
 Make sure your kayak supports it.
 Make sure you pick a wide kayak if you’re a stand up kinda guy.
 So, we’re talking 32-36 inches here.

 Fishing kayaks are also generally quite short.
-Shorter kayaks are typically good for manoeuvring around, which is probably something you want when you’re hunting in close quarters.
+And shorter kayaks are typically good for manoeuvring around, which is what you want when you’re hunting in close quarters.
 There are longer fishing kayaks (14ft and up) which are generally better for the open waters and are faster through the water than their shorter siblings.

 Top Kayaks For Fishing

 Malibu Kayaks Stealth 12 Fish and Dive Package Sit-on Top Kayak

 The Stealth 12 (just over 12 ft long) is a solid entry into the world of fishing kayaks.
 It’s packed with storage options, essential for a successful day’s fishin’.
 The main storage areas are at the front (covered) rear (open, with cords) and center (also covered, and can be used for live bait).

 Malibu have also included 4 rod holders.
 There’s also a standing platform and foot braces that can be adjusted.

 The Stealth 12 does not come shipped with any seating, so you’ll need to source one yourself.